Facebook Ads Insights Tool

 Detailed observation of presented data

+Education cost-per-click (CPC) held roughly steady around the $1 mark over the last 13 months, but that calm average masks meaningful swings: a peak at about $1.21 in July 2025 and a trough near $0.71 in May 2026.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Education in Argentina compared to the global benchmark.
+This analysis explores ad performance trends for Education in All countries (global aggregate) compared to the global benchmark.

 Insights & analysis of Facebook advertising costs

 Cost Per Click (CPC) is the amount advertisers pay each time a user clicks on their Facebook ad.
 In the Education industry, Facebook ad costs can be moderate, with higher costs for professional and specialized courses.
-For campaigns targeting Argentina, advertisers should consider local market factors and user behavior.
+Geographic targeting affects ad costs based on market competition and user engagement in different regions.
 Different campaign objectives lead to varying costs based on how Facebook optimizes for your specific goals.
 The data shown represents median values across multiple campaigns, and individual results may vary based on ad quality, audience targeting, and campaign optimization.

 We use the median CTR because the underlying distribution of click-through rates is highly skewed, with a small share of campaigns achieving extremely high CTRs.
 These outliers can inflate a simple average, making it less representative of what most advertisers actually experience.
 By using the median—which sits at the midpoint of all campaigns—we provide a more rigorous and realistic benchmark that reflects the true underlying data model and helps you set attainable performance expectations.